kaimitai/faxedit/docs/doc.md

 * (x, y): Position of the sprite in the room
 * Script: A script-index used by an NPC.
 Optional.
 Can be added or deleted.
 * Add or Remove sprite: Adds or Removes the selected sprite from the sprite set
-* Command-byte: A value which determins the following based on its value:
+* Command-byte: A value which determines the following based on its value:
   * 0 - Automatically initiate the push-block animation when entering
   * 1 - Play boss music if a boss sprite is on screen, until the boss is dead
   * 2 - Play boss music if a boss sprite is on screen, until the boss is dead.
 Also starts the end-game sequence once all sprites are gone.